overlay-market/OIPs/notes/note-4.md

 ### Choice of \\( k \\)

 The conditions on our per-market parameter \\( k \\) imposed above ensure the appropriate limiting behavior as \\( m \to \infty \\): funding payments effectively zero out risk to the system over longer time horizons.
-However, our choice for an exact value of \\( k \\) for each market should be set by our risk tolerance for the amount of OVL we'd be willing to let the system print *over shorter timeframes*, if all excess notional causing the imbalance were to unwind at the same time *before* funding is able to fully rebalance trades on the market.
+However, our choice for an exact value of \\( k \\) for each market should be set by our risk tolerance for the amount of OVL we'd be willing to let the system print *over shorter timeframes*, if all excess notional causing the imbalance were to unwind at the same time *before* funding is able to fully rebalance positions on the market.

 This translates to setting a market's \\( k \\) value such that the maximum value at risk to the system due to trading on the market, some finite number of blocks \\( m \\) into the future, is equal to a threshold level \\( V\_{\alpha, m} \\) with confidence \\( 1 - \alpha \\).
 Assume we impose a cap \\( C \\) on the notional allowed on either side of a market